 26. Green Walls

-Sage green or muted olive walls can bring a calming, nature-inspired energy into a cottage bedroom, making it feel like a peaceful woodland color palette works beautifully with natural wood tones and botanical prints, creating a cohesive and serene environment for resting and is a versatile color that can feel either traditional or modern depending on the specific shade and the furniture you choose to pair with the walls with cream-colored textiles and brass accents to add warmth and a touch of refined elegance to the space.
+Sage green or muted olive walls can bring a calming, nature-inspired energy into a cottage bedroom, making it feel like a peaceful woodland escape.
+This color palette works beautifully with natural wood tones and botanical prints, creating a cohesive and serene environment for resting and sleeping.
+Green is a versatile color that can feel either traditional or modern depending on the specific shade and the furniture you choose to pair with it.
+Complement the walls with cream-colored textiles and brass accents to add warmth and a touch of refined elegance to the space.
 It’s a sophisticated choice that feels both grounded and incredibly refreshing.

 27. Textured Pillows